dbmdz/cudami/dc-cudami-frontend/cudami-frontend-website/README.md

 - content pages (shown in sidebar main navigation) and
 - footer pages (shown in footer bar at bootom of each page)

-you can specify the parent webpage for
+you can specify the parent webpage UUID for

 -  content pages using `-Dcudami.webpages.content` and
 - footer pages using `-Dcudami.webpages.footer`